 The best base layers for skiing or snowboarding are breathable and you shouldn’t even notice you are wearing them.

 However with so many options available, which base layer should you buy?

 We put the top rated brands through the coldest days on the ski slopes and evaluated them based on warmth, comfort and value.

 All the base layers have tops and bottoms available.
-For simplicity we reviewed Men’s base layers, but everything holds true for the Women’s as well.
+For simplicity we reviewed Men’s base layers and a link is provided for the Women’s base layer.

 - SmartWool Nts Mid 250 Zip Thermal Top

 - Under Armour ColdGear Evo Long Sleeve Compression Mock

 - ColdPruf Platinum Dual Layer Top and Bottom